What does an engine programmer do?

 - Knowledge of games engines and platforms: understand graphic integration, collision detection, data transformation, database management

 - Programming: be skilled in programming for the central processing unit (CPU) core

-- Innovation: spot problems with the game engine and finding solutions
+- Innovation: spot problems with the game engine and find solutions

 - Communication: listen to the people working on the game, understand their problems, share the solutions and write technology documentation

 Engine programmers typically have several years’ experience in games development.
 They understand the needs of animators, VFX artists and physics programmers alike so they need an all-round understanding of how games are made.
 Working as a QA technician is a good way of getting into the industry and learning about the things that can destabilise a game.
 But that is not a substitute for a degree in computer science or programming.